Can you name something more smelly and messy than cat diarrhea?

-Your cat might need surgery for an intestinal mass or obstruction.
+For example, your cat might need surgery for an intestinal mass or obstruction.

-If your cat is dehydrated, most vets recommend fluid therapy to rehydrate.
+Or, if your cat is dehydrated, most vets recommend fluid therapy to rehydrate.

-Other Western protocols include prescription diet and pharmaceuticals.
+On the other hand, some Western protocols include prescription diet and pharmaceuticals.

 However, pharmaceuticals only treat the symptoms of diarrhea, not the root cause.

 TCVM (Traditional Chinese Veterinary Medicine) considers chronic diarrhea a middle burner Qi flow disorder.

 According to Chinese theory, Stomach Qi moves downward and Spleen Qi moves upward in a healthy cat.

 Cats with chronic diarrhea usually have some form of Spleen and Stomach Qi flow problem.

 Spleen Qi Deficiency with stagnation of Damp and/or food causes of Spleen and Stomach Qi flow disorders.

 Cats with Spleen Qi Deficiency with stagnation often: